 The trial proved a success, and at 3pm the following day (5 July 2016), we began our adventure up into London.
 The timing was no coincidence; this was meticulously planned by Livett’s to ensure we got up through the bridges at absolutely the correct state of tide, allowing for a smooth journey.

 On the day, the tug and tow ended up being over 180m long, giving no margin for error during the stunt.
 Christian and Felix were vital, as their hydraulic wheelhouses meant the stern tug had fantastic visibility over the screen.
 Both vessels are twin screw, allowing for maximum power and manoeuvrability.

 As part of Virgin Media’s coverage of event day, we had a helicopter follow us the entire way up river, which took some spectacular images of the tow from above.

 The tow up went without incident and was delivered safely adjacent to the London Eye.
-Virgin Media had hired another of our vessels, the Elizabethan, plus pods of the London Eye that evening, in order to give guests a superb view of the screen while it premiered their new advert.
+Virgin Media had hired another of our vessels, Elizabethan, plus pods of the London Eye that evening, in order to give guests a superb view of the screen while it premiered their new advert.
 We held the barge in the middle of the river, with the river closed for 10mins to all other traffic, while the show took place.

 Once the show was over, we spun the barge around and towed it back to the docks, once again without any incident.
 It took another week to deconstruct the lengthy barge and get all the pontoons back out on to the river to where they originated, bringing an end to yet another landmark Thames event which Livett’s have played a key role in.

-For more information about how Livett’s can help your PR campaign, brand activation or product launch, visit our PR & Consultancy page.
+For more information about how Livett’s can help your PR campaign, brand activation or product launch, please visit our PR & Consultancy page.